 Radon is a radioactive gas formed by the breakdown of uranium, a natural material found in all types of rocks and soils.
 As the gas breaks down, it forms particles that can become embedded in your lung tissue and release radioactive energy, damaging your cells.
 Once your lung cells are damaged, there is a chance of cancer developing.

-Not everyone exposed to radon will end up with lung cancer and it takes a lot of exposure to radon to become a problem.
+Not everyone exposed to radon will end up with lung cancer, and it takes a lot of radon exposure to become a problem.
 However, it’s still important to be mindful of when working on brand new construction projects.
 Planning the foundation ahead of time makes all the difference to those using the building in the future.

 Follow Safety Standards